alainrk/gist/programming/python.md

 # Step
 print(l[0:4:2]) # 0, 2

-List Concatenation and Replication:
-When we merge the contents of 2 lists into one list, it is called list concatenation.

 # Concatenation
 print(l + [6]) # [0, 1, 2, 3, 4, 5, 6]
 # Replication